 One of the most common skincare issues that we’re constantly asked about is acne.
-And we totally understand the frustration when it comes to combatting this skincare issue.
-Because even though we try not to let it kill our confidence, sometimes it can seem like a never-ending battle.
+And we totally understand the frustration when it comes to combatting this skincare issue; sometimes it can seem like a never-ending battle.
 But we promise, with the right information and guidance, you can learn to curb your breakouts and reduce the signs of a flare-up.
 Just remember, knowledge is power when it comes to acne, so understanding what helps and what hinders is essential.
-So, we’ve created a guide containing the most useful information that we’ve learned throughout the years.
+So, we’ve created a guide containing the most useful information that we’ve learned over the years.
 Here’s everything you need to know:

 Understand Your Acne:

-The first step to knowing how to deal with a skincare issue is understanding the cause, especially when it comes to a skincare issue as tricky as acne.
+The first step to knowing how to deal with a skincare issue is understanding the cause, especially when it comes to something as difficult to treat as acne.
 Acne occurs when your hair follicles become blocked with a combination of dead skin cells and sebum (the natural oil your skin produces).
 This then causes whiteheads, blackheads, and pimples to form.
 If your acne is severe, you could also have cystic acne, which means the infection has gone deeper into your skin and the pore has become inflamed causing a bump of pus to form.
 It’s really important to be able to identify the type of spot you’re experiencing because different treatment is necessary for each.
 Here’s how you should target each one:

 Whitehead: A hair follicle that’s blocked by dead skin cells piling up once the follicle opening is blocked.
 This is smaller and less inflamed than a Cyst.
 You should never pop a white head but instead, apply a topical spot cream.
 You can also use a retinoid cream as a way of preventing more whiteheads, as they stop dead skin cells from clogging pores and allow the skin to absorb treatments better.